Knoblauchpilze/pge-app/README.md

   // The y coordinate of the sprite. float y;

-  // The radius of the sprite: applied both along the x and y
+  // The radius of the sprite: applied both along the x and y coordinates. float radius;
-  // coordinates.
-  float radius;

-  // The relative position of the sprite compared to its
-  // position.
-  RelativePosition loc;

   // A description of the sprite. sprites::Sprite sprite;